T

 museum

-Housed in a former convent, this museum is dedicated to the art of Portuguese tiles (azulejos), showcasing their evolution from the 15th century to the present day.
+Housed in a former convent, this museum showcases the history of Portuguese painted tin-glazed ceramic tiles (azulejos) from the 15th century to the present.
+It's a beautiful collection within a historic building.

 2. Midday